Here's Our Rant About Ritchie Bros. Auctioneers Incorporated (RBA)

 BofA Securities, on the other hand, stated in their research note that they expect to see RBA reach a price target of $55, previously predicting the price at $74.
 The rating they have provided for RBA stocks is “Neutral” according to the report published on November 08th, 2022.

-During the last 5 trading sessions, RBA rose by +10.04%, which changed the moving average for the period of 200-days by -9.27% in comparison to the 20-day moving average, which settled at $59.65.
+During the last 5 trading sessions, RBA fell by -3.88%, which changed the moving average for the period of 200-days by -9.56% in comparison to the 20-day moving average, which settled at $58.02.
 In addition, Ritchie Bros.
-Auctioneers Incorporated saw -8.53% in overturn over a single year, with a tendency to cut further losses.
+Auctioneers Incorporated saw -10.99% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading